HYF-Class20/agile-development-groups1-all-about-trees/planning/communication.md

 how often will we get in touch on each channel, and what we will discuss there:

+- On daily basisi we will contact each other on slack.
+- make sure to put all three members on reviewers

 - **Issues**:
+-  make sure to create issue first before doing things.

 - **Pull Requests**:
+- majority of votes three reviewers need to approve

 - **GitHub Discussions**
+-
 - **Slack/Discord**:
+- Slack

 - **Video Calls**:
+- video call prefer google meets

 ---